 “After I acquired the newspaper box, I set up a Facebook page for our Library, and invited all of my neighbors to “like” the page.
 This is where I posted pictures of the progress and thanked people for their book donations.
-I even had 3 publishers send boxes of books after sending out around 50 letters (learn more about how to get publishers to donate books).
+I even had 3 publishers send boxes of books after sending out around 50 letters.
 I also added our neighborhood on NextDoor.com and invited people to “like” our new Facebook page on there as well.

 “Once I started thinking about the Grand Opening, I knew more of our small town of Zionsville should be involved.
 We have a local published author, Amy Sorrells, who lives in our neighborhood.
 After asking if she would like to come and sign books, we set the date to promote her new book as well as the Library at the Grand Opening.